needle-mirror/com.unity.addressables/Documentation~/AddressablesCCD.md

 * `(ReleaseID)` is the ID of a specific release within a bucket
 * `(BadgeName)` is the name of the specific CCD badge

-See [Profiles](profiles-introduction.md) for information about how to create and edit profiles.
+Refer to [Profiles](profiles-introduction.md) for information about how to create and edit profiles.

 > [!IMPORTANT]
 > You must perform a full rebuild your Addressables content when you change the remote load path.